Founding Emperor of Ming Dynasty

-Founding Emperor of Ming Dynasty is a Chinese television series based on the life of Zhu Yuanzhang, the founding emperor of the Ming dynasty.
-Directed by Feng Xiaoning and starring Hu Jun as the Hongwu emperor, the series was first aired on CCTV in China in 2006.
+Founding Emperor of Ming Dynasty is a Chinese historical television series based on the life of Zhu Yuanzhang, the founding emperor of the Ming dynasty.
+Directed by Feng Xiaoning and starring Hu Jun as the titular character, the series was first aired on CCTV in China in 2006.

-Plot
+Synopsis

-Turmoil engulfs China in the final years of the Mongol-ruled Yuan dynasty as the government degenerates into corruption while rebel forces sprout throughout the land to overthrow the Yuan regime.
-Somewhere in the wilderness, Zhu Chongba, a young cowherd, stands on a huge rock and proclaims to his friends, "I, Emperor Zhu, will reward each of you with a large piece of rice cake when I ascend the throne one day!"
-Around the same time, his parents died of starvation at home.
+Turmoil engulfs China in the final years of the Yuan dynasty as the government weakens due to corruption while rebel forces sprout throughout the land to overthrow the regime.
+Somewhere in the wilderness, a young cowherd named Zhu Chongba stands on a huge rock and proclaims to his friends, "I, Emperor Zhu, will reward each of you with a large piece of rice cake when I ascend the throne one day!"
+Around the same time, his parents die of starvation at home.

-To give his parents a proper funeral, Zhu becomes a novice monk at a local monastery and spends part of his childhood there.
+To give his parents a proper funeral, Zhu becomes a novice monk at a monastery and spends part of his childhood there.
 A few years later, the monastery is destroyed so he has no choice but to become a beggar.
 One day, he encounters Yuan soldiers and narrowly escapes death, but is captured by some rebels, who suspect that he is a spy and want to kill him.
 At this critical moment, he is saved by a girl, and he joins Guo Zixing's rebel army later.

-Zhu Chongba proves his capability on the battlefield and wins the favour of Guo Zixing.
-Guo gives Zhu Chongba a new name, "Yuanzhang", and arranges for his goddaughter, Lady Ma, to marry Zhu.
-From then on, Zhu Yuanzhang starts his journey towards becoming an emperor.
-He earns the support of talented men, such as Xu Da, Chang Yuchun, Lan Yu, Li Shanchang and Liu Bowen, triumphs over his nemesis Chen Youliang at the Battle of Lake Poyang, overthrows the Yuan Dynasty, and finally establishes the Ming dynasty.
+Zhu Chongba proves his capability on the battlefield and earns the favour of Guo Zixing.
+Guo Zixing gives Zhu Chongba a new name, Zhu Yuanzhang, and arranges for his goddaughter, Lady Ma, to marry Zhu.
+From then on, Zhu Yuanzhang starts his journey towards becoming the emperor.
+He gains the support of talented men such as Xu Da, Chang Yuchun, Lan Yu, Li Shanchang and Liu Bowen, triumphs over his nemesis Chen Youliang at the Battle of Lake Poyang, overthrows the Yuan dynasty, and establishes the Ming dynasty.

-Zhu Yuanzhang initiated a beginning for a golden era of China under the reigns of his successors.
-He implemented land reforms to prevent peasants from being abused by wealthy landlords and bureaucrats; harshly punished officials found guilty of corruption; drafted the Code of the Great Ming; introduced policies to help the country recover from the effects of war.
-However, he also used ruthless and brutal means to consolidate power: he killed some of his subjects who had contributed greatly to the founding of his empire for fear that they would rebel against him.
+Zhu Yuanzhang's reign marks the beginning of a golden era for China.
+He implements land reforms to prevent peasants from being abused by wealthy landlords and bureaucrats; harshly punishes officials found guilty of corruption; drafts the Great Ming Code; introduces policies to help China recover from years of war.
+At the same time, he also uses ruthless and brutal means to consolidate power: he kills some of his subjects who contributed greatly to the founding of the Ming dynasty out of fear that they would rebel against him.